nothingnothings/NodeShopMultiPageApp/README.md

 - Dummy representation of the possible integration of shop apps with Stripe
 - Viewing of each order's invoices/faturas in .pdf files, produced by the backend (`pdfkit` package)
 - Frontend form validation logic, with vanilla JavaScript
-- Traditional form submission approach ("button" element inside of a "form"; login data sent to `/login` endpoint on backend) and serverside "email" and "password" field validation (`express-validator` package, methods such as "isEmail()" and "isAlphanumeric()")
+- Traditional form submission approach ("button" element inside of a "form"; login data sent, as "POST" request, to `/login` endpoint on backend) and serverside "email" and "password" field validation (`express-validator` package, methods such as "isEmail()" and "isAlphanumeric()")

 ## Inspiration